confluentinc/schema-registry/README.md

 with Maven.

-This project uses the [Google java code style](https://google.github.io/styleguide/javaguide.html) to keep code clean and consistant.
+This project uses the [Google java code style](https://google.github.io/styleguide/javaguide.html) to keep code clean and consistent.

 Contribute
 ----------